mcv-m6-video/mcv-c6-2025-team4/week5/README.md

 - **X3D + Optical Flow**: Combined model using optical flow for improved motion understanding.
 - **SlowFast**: Multi-pathway model, better for motion understanding, but computationally heavy.

+## Running the Optical Flow Model

+To run the Optical Flow model, there is a dedicated folder called `optical_flow` that follows the same structure as the main project.
+You can use the `main_classification.py` file in the `opticalflow` folder, with the same setup and configuration as the main project.
+The only difference is that you will be working with motion-based features derived from optical flow.

+Follow the same procedure as described earlier to run the model, and ensure that the correct configuration file is used for the optical flow setup.